nguyenjessev/google-homepage/README.md

 This is a recreation of the Google homepage for The Odin Project

 ## Problems
-I had trouble with navbars that contained links at both the left and right extremes of the page
+I had to recreate a webpage based solely on visuals, and think about what types of elements would be appropriate and what kind of CSS to use

 ## What I used
 HTML, CSS, CSS grid